Keeley Hawes: Career

 In 2009, Hawes portrayed Detective Superintendent Martha Lawson in a six-episode ITV series, Identity.
 The 2010 release of the isometric Tomb Raider spin-off game, Lara Croft and the Guardian of Light, again featured Hawes as the voice of Lara Croft.
 In December of that year, she starred as Lady Agnes Holland in the three-episode relaunch of Upstairs, Downstairs.

 On 25 April 2011, Hawes narrated the documentary Kate and William: A Royal Love Story on BBC One, prior to the wedding of Prince William and Kate Middleton.
 That June, she also narrated the ITV1 documentary Four of a Kind as part of ITV's Extraordinary Families season.

 Hawes appeared as Catherine Mundi in 2014's fantasy adventure film Mariah Mundi and the Midas Box.
 She also guest-starred in 2014 as Ms. Delphox in the eighth series of Doctor Who, and returned as Lara Croft in the voiceover role for that year's release of the game Lara Croft and the Temple of Osiris.
-Her performance as Detective Inspector Lindsay Denton in the BBC Two drama Line of Duty (2014–2016), was described in The Daily Telegraph as "the performance of 2014," and garnered her a nomination for the BAFTA TV Award for Best Actress.
+Her performance as Detective Inspector Lindsay Denton in the BBC Two drama Line of Duty (2014–2016), was described in The Daily Telegraph as "the performance of 2014", and garnered her a nomination for the BAFTA TV Award for Best Actress.
+In October 2014, Hawes was made an Honorary Graduate by the University of Suffolk.

 From 2016 to 2019, Hawes played the main role of Louisa Durrell in ITV's popular comedy-drama The Durrells.
 She appeared in 2018's TV series Bodyguard, in which she played Home Secretary Julia Montague, and was nominated for a BAFTA for the role.
 Also in 2018, Hawes also played Dorothy Wick in Mrs Wilson, opposite Iain Glen.
 Hawes came in at number 38 on the 2018 Radio Times TV 100 list, determined by television executives and broadcasting veterans.
 She has since appeared in Traitors and Summer of Rockets, both in 2019.